dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

     - maybe the conditions that satisfy equilibrium for this person are chaotic and it quickly breaks down
       - honestly (IMO) the faster the better. fail fast!
-      - if something's going to break, i want to still be expecting it to break. i don't want it to happen when i've settled down and feel safe.
+      - if something's going to break, i want to be expecting it to break. i don't want it to happen when i've settled down and feel safe.
   - there are plenty of people who have no idea what they're chasing
     - it might be subconscious, but there's a feeling deep down and it compels their behavior. it doesn't need to be rational

 - and there are people who don't stop once they've acheived equilibrium (with respect to a situation, relationship or goal)
   - good to test this in general. kinda like leaning in to something